cr8ivecodesmith/py3dp_book/README.md

 - The author have created a lot of convenience objects that builts on top of the basic OpenScad objects (i.e. triangle, regular_polygon, etc.).
 I've translated some of them to SolidPython.
+- The author likes to put a lot of the normal OpenScad function under a `linear_extrude` function and this tripped me off as I was translating to SolidPython.
+If the examples are not the same as what you are producing, check the author's "reimplementation" in his library.

 **External resources**